Earthquake rattles western Montana

-The U.S. Geological Survey says that area was hit with a magnitude 5.8 earthquake early Thursday southeast of Lincoln.

-It had a depth of about four kilometres and created at least one aftershock.
+A magnitude 5.8 earthquake hit just after midnight about 9.7 kilometres southeast of Lincoln, according to the U.S. Geological Survey.
+It was followed my several smaller quakes, clustered in the same general area.
+There were no immediate reports of injuries.

+Residents in Lincoln briefly lost power and there was a gas leak in Helena, the National Weather Service in Great Falls said on Twitter.

-The Independent Record reports that people felt the earthquake as far away as Great Falls.
+The Independent Record reports that people felt the quake as far away as Bozeman, Idaho, and Great Falls.

+Ray Anderson, 76, tells The Associated Press that it was the strongest seismic activity he had ever felt while living in Helena, which is about 54 kilometres away from the quake's epicentre.

+He said his wife told him the temblor woke up the dogs.

 Our Emergency Dispatch Center is being flooded with calls from community members wanting information about the... https://t.co/oV8gHGXExu—